Misty033/Credit_Card_Churn_Detection/README.md

-# Credit Card Churn Detection
+# XChurn - Credit Card Churn Detection with Explainable AI
 The application is deployed on **Google Cloud Run** using Docker images from Docker Hub.
 Access the live application here: